 In February 2015, the FASB issued an update to the accounting guidance that amends current consolidation guidance by modifying the evaluation of whether limited partnerships and similar legal entities are variable interest entities or voting interest entities, eliminating the presumption that a general partner should consolidate a limited partnership, and affects the consolidation analysis of reporting entities that are involved with variable interest entities.
 The update is effective for interim and annual reporting periods beginning after December 15, 2015, with early adoption permitted.
-We do not expect that the adoption of this pronouncement will have a material impact on our condensed consolidated financial statements.
+The adoption of this pronouncement has not had a material impact on our condensed consolidated financial statements.